ystxn/resume/index.md

 2. Jun 2016 – Feb 2019

 ### Engineering Lead, Enterprise Applications Technology
-* Co-led backend and frontend engineering on a CRM system comprising Java microservices employing Azure cloud components hosted in Kubernetes clusters and a responsive React/Redux web app
+* Led engineering on a new cross-asset CRM platform that pioneered use of cloud-native architecture
 * Responsible for scoping requirements, delivery, deployments, support and managing team of developers
-*  Set up DevOps pipelines in Jenkins/Puppet to enable continuous integration/delivery
 * Key developer on innovation award-winning platform for sharing investment ideas across asset classes

 ### Developer, Public Equities Analytics